10 Stages of Grief & Strategies for Healing

 Stage 9: Hopefulness

 Even after being turned down several times, a job seeker continues to try because they believe the right opportunity will present itself soon.
-When studying for a challenging test, a student can maintain optimism by visualizing success and focusing on the possibility of success rather than dwelling on the anxiety of failure.
+When studying for a challenging test, a student can maintain optimism by visualising success and focusing on the possibility of success rather than dwelling on the anxiety of failure.

 Stage 10: Acceptance and Moving Forward